attieretief/issue-to-pdf/README.md

 - Each h1 header starts a new chapter with a cover page.
 - Each h2 header starts a new page within a chapter.

+To include a client name in the footer of the cover page, add a label sucb as "client: ABC Industries" to the issue.

 ## How It Works

 For those unfamiliar with GitHub Actions, here's a breakdown of the process: